-You’ve been out of the country on your much-deserved yearly vacation.
-About an hour before your plane lands in the United States, the flight attendant hands you a customs declaration form.
-Chances are you purchased a few souvenirs or gifts during your travels — so which ones do you have to declare?
-The answer: Every item you didn’t have with you when you left the United States.
+You’ve been out of the country on a much-deserved vacation.
+About an hour before your plane lands, the flight attendant hands you a U.S. Customs declaration form.
+Chances are you purchased a few souvenirs or gifts during your travels—so which ones do you have to declare?
+The answer: Every item you didn’t have with you when you originally left the United States.

 Contrary to popular belief, purchasing something in a duty-free shop does not necessarily mean you don’t have to pay any duties or taxes on it; the item is only duty-free in the country where you bought it.
 If the value of the item falls outside your personal exemption (see below), you will have to pay U.S. duties on it.

 To avoid confusion, you might want to register certain items with U.S. Customs before you leave the United States—that way you can prove that you owned an item before you left.
 This is particularly worth considering for expensive foreign-made items like laptops or watches.
 You can register the items at the nearest CBP office or at the international airport from which you are departing—just request a Certificate of Registration (CBP Form 4457) and have the items (including serial numbers) handy.